-Business cases will provide Council and the community with more information that can be used in the decision-making process regarding budget changes beyond the base budget.
+Business cases provide Council and the community with more information that can be used in the decision-making process regarding budget changes beyond the base budget.

-While many strategies within the 2023 to 2027 Strategic Plan can be accomplished within current funding levels, some strategies will require additional funding.
-Furthermore, the 2024 to 2027 Multi-Year Budget also provides an opportunity to bring forward business cases for potential reductions to alleviate tax pressures.
-For this multi-year budget cycle, there are several legislative changes impacting the City of London that are also being presented as legislative change summary cases.
+While many strategies within the 2023 to 2027 Strategic Plan can be accomplished within current funding levels, some strategies require additional funding.
+Furthermore, the 2024 to 2027 Multi-Year Budget provided an opportunity to bring forward business cases for potential reductions to alleviate tax pressures.
+For this multi-year budget cycle, there were several legislative changes impacting the City of London that were presented as legislative change summary cases.